A Lifetime of Giving

 In 1971, Eli acquired SunLife, a small insurance company founded in 1890, for $52 million and transformed it into a new business that would answer another essential public need: offering secure retirement savings to aging Baby Boomers—the same customers who bought homes from Kaufman and Broad.
 SunAmerica, as Eli renamed the company, provided retirements for a generation of Americans.
 The company was the best-performing on the New York Stock Exchange for a decade, brought thousands of jobs to Los Angeles and created wealth for its employees, shareholders and Eli’s family when he sold the company to AIG for $18 billion in 1999.

-Rather than retire, Eli and Edye decided to devote their lives, and their lifetime earnings, to philanthropy.
+After that, Eli and Edye decided to devote their lives, and their lifetime earnings, to philanthropy.
 The Broads had always been philanthropic, giving as early as the 1950s to causes close to home.
 They donated to the Los Angeles County Museum of Art from its founding in 1965 and to UCLA as early as 1967.
 That same year, they established a family foundation.

 As the Broads’ capacity to give grew, the focus of their philanthropy sharpened, as did their commitment to making sure their philanthropy created a positive return for the public good.
 Eli and Edye devoted their giving to improving the human mind, body and spirit by investing in improving K-12 public schools, advancing scientific and medical research and expanding public access to the arts.